-There are a lot of factors that come into play when it comes the economics of a solar plus storage project.
-From incentives, to equipment to your location, all of these things play a role in estimating the cost and viability of a project.
+There are a lot of factors that come into play when it comes to the economics of a solar plus storage project.
+From incentives to equipment to your location, all of these things play a role in estimating the cost and viability of a project.
 But one thing that might be at the top of that list is utility rate schedules.
-They are time consuming to comprehend and always changing.
+They are time-consuming to comprehend and always changing.
 Installers/developers probably know pretty well that you won’t be going through them with a fine-tooth comb.
 Accurate and transparent rates play a big part in estimating the avoided cost of a project.

 That’s why we do it for you.
 Our utility rates team does a lot of heavy lifting for our customers when it comes to keeping track of rates.
 But how exactly is this done, what is the process of doing it and how is it possible that our team of 6 keeps up with that many rates?

 Our database is extensive.
 There are more than 850 utilities and a combined number of more than 36 thousand global and custom rates in our database and growing by the day.
 And these numbers are not only in the U.S. but currently in several other countries including Saudi Arabia, Australia, Brazil, and Italy just to name a few.
 Our internal database plays a big part in tracking all of these.
 Within it, we track the frequency in which a utility updates (monthly, quarterly, semi-annually or annually), the last effective date and the date the tariff should be reviewed next.
 It sort of goes in a monthly cycle.
 With every new month, our analysts will move down that internal database list to see which utilities have been updated.
 To determine this, our team reviews each tariff in detail.
 If any changes have been made, and the updated rate will be created, reviewed and activated.
 Rate accuracy isn’t something to be taken lightly, so at least 2 sets of eyes see these rates before they’re activated.